CREPIC21/kickoff-campaign/README.md

 3. Contributors vote on expenditure requests, democratically deciding whether the project owner can spend funds as proposed.

-4. Upon receiving a majority of favorable votes, the request is finalized, and the owner can execute the expenditure according to the project plan.
+4. Upon receiving a majority of favorable votes, the request is finalized and the owner can execute the expenditure according to the project plan.

 ## Getting Started